leanor64/5A_SAT/README.md

    corresponding `.cpp` file.
 The class is designed to be immutable.
 You are not supposed to change a SAT-`Clause` once it has been declared (you cannot add or remove literals).
 Follow the documentation already provided and test your code using the test target `test_clause`.

+### Solver
+No we get to the actual solver.
+Depending on the approach that you choose for the unit propagation you need to organize your Clauses and Literals.
+In any case, you additionally need to keep track of the current variable assignment, i.e. the *model*.
+This means that you need to save the truth value of every variable.
+A variable can either be `true`, `false` or `unassigned`.
+Independently of your unit propagation algorithm you need to be able to efficiently look up clauses by literals.
+Since you don't want to have multiple copies of the same clauses in your solver, you need to organize them using pointers.
+I recommend that you use [`std::shared_ptr`](https://en.cppreference.com/w/cpp/memory/shared_ptr) for that purpose.
+I already made the type aliases `ClausePointer` and `ConstClausePointer` for you in `Solver/Solver.hpp`.
+The advantage with [`std::shared_ptr`](https://en.cppreference.com/w/cpp/memory/shared_ptr) is that you don't need to worry about memory management.

+1. Start by declaring all your data structures within the solver class (organize your clauses, unit literals and model etc...).
+The start with the constructor and methods like `val`, `satisfied`, `alsified`, ...
+   You can run the test target `test_solver` even if you haven't yet finished implementing all methods.
+2. Implement the **unit propagation** using the algorithm of you choice.
+This function is crucial for the SAT-solver, make sure it works as intended!
+Verify your implementation using the simple unit propagation test cases in `test_solver` and using the extra tests in `test_unit_propagation`.
+3. Once your unit propagation works, you can finally implement the actual solve loop.
+Start with the DPLL algorithm.
+   You will see that at some point you will choose the next variable to decide.
+You can use the `FirstVariable` heuristic from `Solver/heuristics.hpp`.
+This is probably the simplest heuristic there is (and it is not very good).
+   You can also write your own heuristic (now or later).
+You don't need to use this class and instead implement your heuristic however you like (for example directly inside the solver).
+The advantage of an external heuristic class with a well-defined interface is that you can easily replace it later with something more powerful.
+4. To test your solver, write a simple executable `solve.cpp` that you place in the main directory.
+You first need to load a problem using the functions from `Solver/input.hpp`.
+Then you configure your solver, run the search and finally print the result.
+You can print all basic structures directly using `std::cout` or you can convert your result back to the DIMACS format and print that.
+5. Once your DPLL search works you can:
+   * Implement a better value selection heuristic.
+If you used the `FirstVariable` heuristic in step 4 I recommend that you use this interface to create your own heuristic.
+Simply make a copy of `FirstVariable` in `Solver/heuristics.hpp` and don't forget the implementation in the `.cpp` file.
+You could for example try implementing a heuristic that randomly selects an unassigned variable (there is a random number generator in `Solver/util/random.hpp`).
+   * Implement clause learning and ultimately CDCL search.
+This algorithm is much more powerful than DPLL and should be able to resolve even big problem instances.

+Note: You will get a good grade if you manage to correctly implement DPLL, no need to do all the tasks in 5.
+But you will get an even better grade if you put in some extra work :).